 The game also lacks in replay value.
 It felt so frustrating that the last thing I wanted to do was play again.
 For serious masochist, there are limiters you can add to make the game even harder.
 Once you kill an enemy a cell will bust out.
 You get so many seconds before that enemy respawns unless you absorb the cell.
 A limiter can put a shield around this requiring you to break it before absorbing it to gain more XP.
 But remember, once you have used your time stopping the ability to plan out your combat you can’t fight in real-time until it recharges.
 You can literally lose a whole health bar in that 5 seconds.

 With that said, if you loved Bastion you’re not really missing much here except some eye and ear candy.
 The story makes no sense despite having a touching ending, and I never really connected with any characters.
 It’s a fun weekend play through not much more than that.

 Downloadable games get opportunities to take risks that AAA titles can’t take.
 Downloadable also offer one-of-a-kind experiences for a small price, and this is the place to look for that kind of experience.
 Downloadable games are perfect to get small doses of great gameplay, but only one can come out on top.
 This year showed a ton of great games that didn’t even make it onto the list.
-It was a tough choice, but a decision has to be made.
+It was a tough choice, but the decision has to be made.

 Vampire Smile is a stylish game that’s both gory, dark, and bursting at the seams with unique art.
 The story is interesting, the combat is fluid, responsive, challenging, and deep.
 Smile featured tons of crazy bosses, great enemies to fight, and two whole story modes to go through.
 Sure it was punishing sometimes, but that’s what made it rewarding.
 It topped them all due to all of this combined despite many amazing downloadable games this year.